portnov/text-format-heavy/README.md

  * Strings (`String`, lazy and strict `Text`);
  * Booleans;
  * Time/date values from Data.Time.
+ * Any instance of `Show` type class can be used by packing it into `Shown` constructor.

 One can implement custom variable types.